Campaign & Heat Pump FAQs

 -

-Ductless systems are tailored to meet the heating and cooling needs of your individual home.
-As such, there is a great deal of flexibility and variety when it comes to system designing as one indoor unit can provide between ¾ and 2½ tons of heating and cooling depending on its BTU capacity rating.
+Ductless systems are sized to meet the heating and cooling needs of a home’s individual zones.
+There is a great deal of flexibility when it comes to system sizing as one indoor unit can provide between ¾ and 2½ tons of heating and cooling depending on its BTU capacity rating.

 -

 Ductless systems require basic maintenance to ensure optimum performance.
 In most cases maintenance is limited to keeping filters and coils clean.
-Most tasks can be performed at home by the resident in addition to periodic system checks and a deep clean by a heat pump installer.
+These tasks can be performed at home by the resident, or by a heat pump installer.
+With proper maintenance and care, ductless systems should perform for more than 20 years.

 -

-You can definitely run a heat pump on a generator , although wea recommend having a certified electrician determine the proper size and specifications.
-Generally speaking, a heat pump on a 20-amp circuit would require a 3,880 watt generator.
-If you want to do more than just run your heat pump, you’d need a bigger generator.
-That said, Kicking Gas does recommend thinking outside the "generator" box when seeking to offset fossil fuel consumption and keeping indoor air safe year-round.
-Tools such as battery banks, solar panels, and even an electric vehicle’s power bank can be helpful, among other options.
+You can run a heat pump on a generator and you should have an electrician determine the proper size.
+A heat pump on a 20 amp circuit would require a 3,880 watt generator.
+If you want to do more than just run your heat pump, you need a bigger generator.
+That said, Kicking Gas recommends you think outside the "generator" box: What would you need to ride out a power outage without a generator?
+Can you install a battery bank, solar panels, or use an electric vehicle (if you have one) as your battery bank to run critical loads, until the power comes back?
+More information is available here.

 -

 Some folks choose to completely remove old, inefficient systems, and permanently close off leaking ducts.
-Others may opt to keep some existing heating infrastructure (for example, an electric space heater or wood stove) for various reasons.
-Your installer can help determine what the best choice is for you and your household.
+(Yes!)
+Others may opt to keep some existing heat (for example, an electric space heater or wood stove) as supplementary heating in case of extreme weather conditions or for use in hard-to-reach extremities of the home.
+Your installer can help determine what is the best choice for you.

 -